Skincare Journal

 Switch to a non-irritating botanical retinoid

-Retinoids can sensitize skin to sun which can end in sunburn.
-Reduce the frequency of retinoid use or increase your sun protection.
-Or better still, switch to a non-irritating botanical retinoid alternative like dew bean, found in our Aspen Dew Illuminating Essence.
+Consider reducing the frequency of retinoid use during summer months or better still, switch to a non-irritating botanical retinoid alternative like dew bean, found in our Aspen Dew Illuminating Essence.

 Use a fast-absorbing serum

 Reach for fast-absorbing serums, like our Purist Delicate Skin Serum for moisture that doesn't leave skin feeling heavy or sticky.
-Pomegranate is coveted for antioxidant and skin hydration, penetrating easily and deeply to create lasting, non-greasy moisture.

 Decongest pores

-Pores are more prone to get clogged in the summer thanks to our skin's increased sweat and oil production.
 Look for non-comedogenic formulas to help balance skin and avoid breakouts.
 Chamomile helps to decongest pores and is also rich in flavonoids and antioxidants.

 Guard against photo-aging